 Regardless of how much help they have behind the scenes, though, they seem to get an amazing amount accomplished.
 Let’s face it, they make the rest of us look like slackers.
 Maybe they don’t sleep??

 In their “free time,” they wrote a book called “The Magnolia Story” (Amazon affiliate link).
 Want to know even MORE about the show?
 I featured their farmhouse here and answered more questions in “Fixer Upper” Behind the Scenes! 🙂

-The “Three Little Pigs House” from “Fixer Upper” was wrecked by a drunk driver:
+P.S.
+See the “Three Little Pigs House” from “Fixer Upper” today: